 Related: (links open in a new tab)

-Can I Brush My Teeth With Tap Water in Malaysia?
+Can I Brush My Teeth With Tap Water in Indonesia?

-Can I Wash My Face With Tap Water in Malaysia?
+Can I Wash My Face With Tap Water in Indonesia?

-Yes, you can wash your face with tap water in Malaysia.
-Just be careful not to swallow any or get too much in your eyes.
+Yes, you can wash your face with tap water in Indonesia – just be careful not to swallow any or get it in your eyes.

-Can I Use a Filtered Water Bottle in Malaysia?
+Can I Use a Filtered Water Bottle in Indonesia?

-Tap Water in Malaysia – Is It Drinkable?
+Tap Water in Indonesia – Is It Drinkable?